larus-breeze/sw_tools/README.md

 The Doxygen-generated documentation of the simulator can be found [here](https://schaefer.eit.h-da.de/Larus_SIL/)

 The sorftware is licensed under the GNU Public License V3.

+## Analysis
+Python scripts to plot the from the sensor recorded and via the Sensor Data Analyzer converted raw data logfiles

+## CAN Helper
+A simple script to tap into the sensors CAN traffic and generate live plots

+## Flight Player
+A Python QT based software to replay the via the Sensor Data Analyzer generated logfiles.
+This tool can generate CAN and NMEA Traffic to test the HMI and Frontend Solutions.

+## SW Update
+A solution for firmware updates of the larus devices.